Cyclone1070/docsreader/src/tailwind/README.md

-## Requirements1. **Patches React Components** - Strips out UI chrome (headers, footers, pagination, table of contents) by replacing them with minimal implementations## What It Does- `docs/tailwindcss.com/cleanHtml/` - Contains the built static HTML files
+## Requirements1. **Patches React Components** - Strips out UI chrome (headers, footers, pagination, table of contents, breadcrumbs, promos) by replacing them with minimal implementations## What It DoesThis set of scripts converts the Tailwind CSS documentation website into clean, AI-consumable markdown files.